johnlockejrr/pylaia/docs/usage/prediction/index.md

 ### Predict with confidence scores

 PyLaia estimate character probability for each timestep.
-It is possible to print the pribability at line or word level.
+It is possible to print the probability at line or word level.

 #### Line confidence scores